dsander/rabbitcage/README.markdown

 	end

 ## Performance
-Here are some basic performance messurements which compares a raw connection to RabbitMQ with a filtered one.
+Here are some basic performance measurements which compares a raw connection to RabbitMQ with a filtered one.
 Check the [spec/performance/test.rb](http://github.com/dsander/rabbitcage/blob/master/spec/performance/test.rb) script to get information about how the tests were run.
 If you have a more benchmark results or suggestions about how to change the benchmark, please let me know.

 	Average message delay:
 	RabbitMQ    : 0.00293165922164917